-The proof of correctness is done in careful detail; since it is quite straightforward, we include it in Appendix A.1.
+The proof of correctness is done in careful detail and can be found in [AL89].

 Proof: (of Theorem 4.1) Lemma 4.2 implies mutual exclusion.
 Moving part well-formedness follows easily from the same lemma and the definition of the moving part.
 Request well-formedness follows from the definitions of the operators and the manager.
 The remaining condition, eventual granting, can be argued from the queue-like behavior of the manager and the fact that the clock keeps ticking.
 (This latter property also follows from the formal proof of the upper bound on response time in the following subsection.)